 When will you cycle my air conditioner off?

 Air conditioners will only be turned off, or cycled, during an emergency situation.
 They may be cycled off until SMUD’s electric system is stabilized.

 I have solar (PV).
 Will my air conditioner still be turned off?

 Yes, your air conditioner can still be turned off during an emergency event to prevent power interruptions and you will still receive a $5 bill credit for participating.
-Your solar system will not be affected since it’s completely separate from the Peak Corps program and will continue to run as normal.
+Your solar (PV) system will not be affected since it’s completely separate from the Peak Corps program and will continue to run normally.

 How long will my air conditioner be off?